acisops/acis_anomaly_pages/source/dpab_shutdown.rst

   Engineer to request it.
 * Prepare a CAP to power back on the DPA-B and submit it for review.
 This CAP should also put ACIS into "thermal standby mode" before executing.
-If the shutdown occurs during an observation that utilitizes the side B FEPs, the active BEP may execut a watchdog reboot and it may be necessary to warm boot the BEP.
+If the shutdown occurs during an observation that utilitizes the side B FEPs, or if a subsequent observation requests them, the active BEP may execute a watchdog reboot and it may be necessary to warm boot the BEP.
 * Execute the CAP at the next available comm.

 Impacts